youssefea/base-builder-mcp/README.md

 # Base Builder MCP - Alpha Release

-This repository is an implementation for [Base Docs](https://docs.base.org) Model Context Protocol (MCP).
+This repository is an MCP server destined for Base Builders.

+In this alpha release, the server contains an implementation of [Base Docs](https://docs.base.org) adapted for Model Context Protocol (MCP).

 ## Build the server